chinapedia/wikipedia.abstract.en/Page/International_Bank_Account_Number.md

 Adoption

-Adoption of the IBAN (as of January 1, 2014)

 International bank transactions use either an IBAN or the ISO 9362 Business Identifier Code system (BIC or SWIFT code) in conjunction with the BBAN (Basic Bank Account Number).

 EEA and territories